eimis1990/visma-tech-assistant/11Labs Agent/routing-conditions.md

 - Each LLM condition is written as a natural language description that the AI will evaluate
 - The conditions cover the key scenarios mentioned in the routing agent's conversation goal
-- There may be some overlap between categories (e.g., "company policies" could be Documents or Company Info)
+- There may be some overlap between categories (e.g., "workplace policies" could be Documents or Employee Handbook)
 - The routing agent will use these conditions to determine the best match based on user intent
 - If multiple conditions could match, the routing agent should choose the most specific one